jdobbs34/CP-325.9---Capstone-Completion-Frontend/README.md

 - Search Book by title or author using Google API
 - Save Books to a personal library
 - Filter Books by status — Want to read, reading, finished
-- Edit a Books status, rating, and notes
+- Edit a book's status, rating, and notes
 - Delete Books from your list
 - View stats — total characters, watch counts, average rating
 - Data persists in MongoDB after page refresh